 I have the kind of friends who very openly tell each other how proud we are of each other’s accomplishments and how much we mean to each other.
 I feel lucky because I’m surrounded by uplifting power women who don’t compete with each other, but rather draw inspiration from each other.

 That kind of support and love is something I realize every day I’m lucky to have.
 The fact that they take time off from work and out of their incredibly busy schedules to hang out with me and plan trips together during the rare times I’m back in the States is touching (and I even get to go to Burning Man with a few of them!).
 I’m so touched by their constant love, support, and understanding that I’m far away and pursuing my dreams.

 Meet Ollie, the Taiwanese golden retriever.
 I have about 3 pet names for Ollie (which is short for Olifur – we think we’re so clever).
-I baby talk to him and make up songs with his name in them when I’m doing things around the kitchen, which he so attentively follows me around because he knows how clumsy and likely to drop food I am.
+I baby talk to him and make up songs with his name in them when I’m doing things around the kitchen, where he so attentively follows me around because he knows how clumsy I am and likely to drop food.

 I often wonder to myself if perhaps I’m just a little bit off my rocker talking to a dog as if at some point he just might respond.
 He is an incredibly attentive listener, though.

 I live in what I, quite arrogantly I might add, consider to be the best and most beautiful state in the Union.
 Coming home is a reminder of what I’m missing abroad.
 When sitting in land-locked Berlin this summer, I definitely did miss the hot and dry heat of the desert, the days we used to take boats out on the Pacific Ocean back when I lived in Newport Beach, and watching the dolphins from my living room during my university days in Santa Barbara.

 I never took where I grew up for granted, and always valued the amazing beauty surrounding me.
 When it’s time to return to the US, I know exactly where I’ll happily come back to.